Rose McGowan Says She Was Verbally Assaulted At An Appearance And Demands An Apology

 McGowan laid blame for the attack at the feet of her publicists, the managers, and everyone attending the event and further pointed the finger at the attendees who did not speak up for her.
 She has demanded an apology from Barnes and Noble, its security team, and the audience, believing they are culpable because of their inaction.

 “I would like an apology from the manager of the Union Square @BNUnionSquareNY and all security people, and the audience who did nothing and let the paid verbal assault of an assaulted woman happen.
-Cool?
+Cool?”

 Andi Dier, the trans activist who spoke up at the Brave event, denies being hired by Harvey Weinstein or anyone else to challenge Rose McGowan, but said she would speak up again if she had the chance and would do it better.
 Dier believes that transphobia is the reason behind McGowan’s rage.